 An Infrastructure Delivery Plan (IDP) has been prepared alongside the Local Plan; this is a 'live' document.
 It sets out the borough's key infrastructure requirements, anticipated costs and expected delivery based upon partnership working with stake holder and utilities providers throughout the Local Plan process.
 The IDP will be monitored and reviewed on a regular basis to reflect the current circumstances and to inform the development management process.
-The Infrastructure Schedule contained in the IDP sets out an overview of the key infrastructure requirements necessary to support regeneration in the borough.
+The IDP sets out an overview of the key infrastructure requirements necessary to support regeneration in the borough.